Vimalraveendra/github-list/README.md

 8.Implemented desc sorting by every field , using keywords like sort & order= desc inside the fetch url .We got the sorted array list object items.

-CheckList

-Render a list with rows containing "repository ID", "title", "owner", "stars" and "created at" timestamp Render an input element to search for repositories by name Cache the results of every search (or have a limit) - do not make an API request if the results are already stored Do not fire requests as long as the user is typing - use throttle or debounce Implement pagination (locally, not by using API queries) Add ability to control number of rows rendered per page (5 - default/10/15/20) Implement ASC/DESC sorting by every field
-Add GitHub authentication mechanism (eg: Log in with GitHub button) and highlight the row of repository of the logged-in user - please note that some users have 2FA enabled.

 9.Github component is required for the GitHub  authentication mechanism ,for that required an input field  for typing in the name of GitHub holder & a button .
 Once the user copies the name displayed in the row & paste it on the input field & hit the GitHub button.It checks the id in the list items and user id  matches or not .If  it matches  the row of repository of logged in user highlight.

+CheckList

+1. Render a list with rows containing "repository ID", "title", "owner", "stars" and "created at" timestamp.

+2. Render an input element to search for repositories by name.

+3.Cache the results of every search (or have a limit) - do not make an API request if the results are already stored.

+4.Do not fire requests as long as the user is typing - use throttle or debounce.

+5.Implement pagination (locally, not by using API queries).

+6.Add ability to control number of rows rendered per page (5 - default/10/15/20).

+7.Implement ASC/DESC sorting by every field.

+8. Add GitHub authentication mechanism (eg: Log in with GitHub button) and highlight the row of repository of the logged-in user - please note that some users have 2FA enabled.